Pope condemns attacks in Norway, Afghanistan and Britain, following Amess stabbing - NewsBreak

 Pope condemns attacks in Norway, Afghanistan and Britain, following Amess stabbing

-VATICAN CITY, Oct 17 (Reuters) - Pope Francis on Sunday condemned recent attacks in Norway, Afghanistan and Britain, in an apparent reference to the stabbing death of parliamentarian David Amess.
+VATICAN CITY (Reuters) -Pope Francis on Sunday condemned recent attacks in Norway, Afghanistan and Britain, in an apparent reference to the stabbing death of parliamentarian David Amess.

 “Last week, various attacks were carried out, for example, Norway, Afghanistan, England, which caused many dead and wounded,” he said at his weekly blessing in St. Peter’s Square.